Standard library utilities (files, text, time handling)

 )

-# Add a consistent colorbar
+# Add a colorbar to show precipitation intensity

 cbar = fig.colorbar(mesh, ax=ax, label="Precipitation (mm/hr)")